DECISIONS, DECISIONS: What to do when the waiting game is over

 What to do:

-1. Rolling Decision schools tend to send decisions in waves, whereas ED, EA, and Regular Decision schools usually have published notification dates.
-Ask your guidance counselor at your high school and check the college’s website as to notification dates.
+Rolling Decision schools tend to send decisions in waves, and these decisions can depend on the institutional priorities and enrollment limits of colleges within the universities, whereas ED, EA, and Regular Decision schools usually have set published notification dates.
+Check the college’s website for notification dates.

-2. If you still feel you should have been notified after doing #1, call or email your admissions rep to determine the status of your application.
-Just make sure to have your student ID at the ready.
+If you still feel you should have been notified after doing #1 and checking your portal to see that all materials have been received, call or email your admissions rep to determine the status of your application.
+Make sure to have your student ID at the ready.

 What to do:

-3. If you accept the waitlist status, determine what the college is specifically seeking from you or if they do not want additional information.
+If you accept the deferral status, determine whether & what information the college still wants or whether they do not want additional information.
 Examples of additional information might include

-4. Visit the college if you have not done so already.
-This might help to show demonstrated interest or help you re-evaluate whether the school is really the place for you.
+Visit the college if you have not done so already.
+This might help demonstrate your interest or help you re-evaluate whether the school is really the place for you.

 “I got accepted to my first choice!”